 5th Avenue Department Store Window Displays

-Every December, 5th Avenue between 55th and 59th Streets is a corridor of lights with its department stores filled with dazzling light displays.
+During the holidays, Fifth Avenue between 55th and 59th Streets is a corridor of lights with its department stores filled with dazzling light displays.

 Read more about these in our post on the best Christmas and Holiday window displays in Manhattan.